What Is a CNA?

 Certified Nursing Assistants (CNAs) are healthcare professionals who provide intimate, hands-on healthcare to patients in medical settings under the supervision of a Registered Nurse (RN), or Licensed Practical Nurse (LPN).
 CNAs assist patients with bathing, dressing and any other basic activities involved in daily life.

-Dissimilar from other professionals in the nursing field, certified nursing assistants (CNAs) are not required to hold a college degree.
-However, training is required, resulting in a postsecondary non-degree certificate or diploma.
-Credentials are issued by state, so prospective nursing assistants just need to enroll in a state-sanctioned training program and then pass a state certification exam.
+Dissimilar to other professionals in the nursing field, certified nursing assistants (CNAs) are not required to hold a college degree.
+However, training is needed, resulting in a postsecondary non-degree certificate or diploma.
+A state issues CNA credentials, so prospective nursing assistants must enroll in a state-sanctioned training program and pass a state certification exam.

-What Are the Education Requirements for a Certified Nursing Assistant?
+What Are the Education Requirements for a CNA?

-When becoming a CNA, individuals are required to have obtained a high school diploma or GED, plus nursing assistant training.
+When becoming a CNA, individuals must have obtained a high school diploma or GED, plus nursing assistant training.
 You can find these programs at community colleges, trade schools, and medical facilities.
-Before enrolling, prospective CNAs should be sure the program they're looking into is approved by their state's nursing board and by the National League for Nursing Accredited Commission (NLNAC).
+Before enrolling, prospective CNAs should be sure the program they're looking into is approved by their state’s nursing board and the National League for Nursing Accredited Commission (NLNAC).

-Upon successful completion of CNA training, individuals will subsequently be required to pass a CNA certification examination.
-This exam consists of two parts - a written part and a practical part.
-The written exam will be taken in a group setting and typically consists of a number of multiple choice-style questions.
+Upon completing CNA training, individuals will subsequently be required to pass a CNA certification examination.
+This exam consists of two parts – written and practical parts.
+The written exam will be in a group setting and typically consists of several multiple-choice-style questions.
 Test takers have 90 minutes to answer.
 The second portion, the clinical skills exam, is administered one at a time with a single test proctor/observer.
-Individuals will be tested on four randomly selected clinical skills to demonstrate their competency.
+Individuals will be tested on four selected clinical skills to demonstrate competency.
 They will have 30 minutes to complete this section of the exam.

 Any Certification or Credentials Needed?

 The Commission on Collegiate Nursing Education (CCNE) evaluates and monitors nursing education programs at all levels.
-Although the federal government does not involve itself at the accreditation level per se, the U.S. Department of Education does provide oversight of the accreditation process, and it also maintains a database of accredited schools; read more about CNA training.
+Although the federal government does not involve itself at the accreditation level per se, the U.S. Department of Education provides oversight of the accreditation process and maintains a database of accredited schools; read more about CNA training.

 There are a wide variety of environments in which CNAs can find themselves working.
-However, data from the U.S. Bureau of Labor Statistics shows that a significant portion of nursing assistants are working in places like hospitals, nursing care facilities and/or assisted living facilities for geriatric patients.
-Other settings they can be employed in include private doctors' offices, urgent care centers, and community clinics.
-Additionally, CNAs can also work as home health aides or in hospice, helping care for patients in the comfort of their own homes.
+However, data from the U.S. Bureau of Labor Statistics shows that many nursing assistants work in places like hospitals, nursing care facilities and/or assisted living facilities for geriatric patients.
+They can also be employed in private doctors’ offices, urgent care centers, and community clinics.
+CNAs can also work as home health aides or in hospice, helping care for patients in the comfort of their homes.

 What Does a Certified Nursing Assistant Do?

 Certified nursing assistants work under the supervision of licensed nursing professionals.
-They care for patients who are infirm, ill, injured, disabled and otherwise unable to care for themselves.
-In many settings, CNAs are the health professionals whom patients encounter most often.
-A CNA performs a variety of basic duties that are important for the patient's comfort and recovery.
+They care for patients who are infirm, ill, injured, disabled, and otherwise unable to care for themselves.
+In many settings, CNAs are the health professionals patients encounter most often.
+A CNA performs various basic duties that are important for the patient's comfort and recovery.
 These tasks vary depending on the employment setting.

 What Are the Roles & Duties of Certified Nursing Assistants?